CHEM 115 Essentials of General Chemistry

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will research an assigned topic and post a thread.
-The student will respond to two other student’s thread.
+The student will respond to 2 other students’ threads.
 The thread must be at least 250 words and the replies must be at least 150 words each.
+For the thread, the student must support his/her assertions with at least 1 scholarly citation in current APA format, and each reply must incorporate 1 scholarly citation in current APA format.

 The student will complete homework assignments using the McGraw-Hill ALEKS system.
 Each homework assignment will correspond to the Learn material assigned in the Module: Week.

 Each quiz covers the Learn material for the assigned Module: Week, except Quiz: Cumulative.
 That quiz will cover Learn material for the entire course.
-Each quiz will be open note, open book, contain 25-50 multiple-choice questions, and have a time limit of 2 hours.
+Each quiz will be open-book/open-notes, contain 25–50 multiple-choice questions, and have a time limit of 2 hours.

 Have questions about this course or a program?